PLEASE READ all the information on this page before you register for the 2018 cadet class.

 Not soon.
 When you become a competent and skillful umpire you will probably be offered plenty of games, more than you’ll be able to accept.
 The decision to assign games to you rests entirely with the assigners and their confidence that you can do the job.
 Making the initial contact with assigners is up to you.
 The volume of games you wish to work is up to you.
 The distances you wish to travel to games and the player’s age-level of the games you work is controlled by you.
 When you first pass the cadet class as a newly certified umpire you should not expect to be offered varsity games to work within the first three years after certification.
 It sometimes does happen when there is a sudden need for a last-minute emergency replacement.
 But you should expect to work a few dozen sub-varsity games to gain high school experience and hope your assigner gets good reports on your performance before you will be regularly assigned varsity games.

-The schedule of the cadet class is always subject to change.
-However, for the past several years the RVUA cadet course has approximately 14 two-hour classes presented on each Tuesday evening from mid-January until the end of April.
-Each class begins at 7:30 p.m. and lasts until 9:30 p.m.
-The actual class schedule for the upcoming season is listed on the Registration Form page on this website.
-So, plan on being in class every Tuesday night from January through April.
-The RVUA cadet class is presented with the same level of detail and concentration as any college level course.
+The schedule of the cadet class is changing for the 2018 season.
+It will meet Tuesday and Thursday for 6-7 weeks starting mid January 2018.
+Each class begins at 7:00 p.m. and lasts until 9:00 p.m.
+You will be advised of the complete schedule.
+So, plan on being in class every Tuesday and Thursday night from January through the end of March.
+The RVUA cadet class will be presented in a way to explain high school baseball and softball rules and what is expected from an umpire at this level.
 It is not a high-level clinic, review or a refresher course.
-We cover every rule in the book!
 You should be prepared to devote a substantial amount of time and effort into attending the class, doing homework and preparing for the exams.
 Note: Not all chapters in NJ follow the same schedule as the RVUA.
 If you plan to attend the cadet class of another chapter you must contact them directly to get their information.

 Yes.
 You are expected to attend all the cadet classes to be eligible to take the exam.
 If you miss three (3) or more class sessions you will be removed from the class and you will not be permitted to sit for the state exams.
 Attendance of the class directly correlates to passing the exam.
 If you are absent for more than three classes it is unlikely you would be able to pass the exam anyway.